Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

 #### Prerequisites

-- At least one attribute group is created, see [Create an attribute group](#create-an-attribute-group).
+- At least one attribute group has been created, see [Create an attribute group](#create-an-attribute-group).
-- At least one attribute is created that is not yet assigned to a group, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).
+- At least one additional attribute has been  created that is not yet assigned to a group, see [Create an attribute](./01_ManageAttributes.md#create-an-attribute).

 #### Procedure
 *DataHub > Settings > Tab ATTRIBUTE GROUPS*